 Do you have a Family Go Bag?
 Have you thought about what you would do if faced with the reality that you need to evacuate your family in an emergency situation?
 Recently, we have seen many of our friends in the direct path of hurricanes and floods who have been asking this question.
 For some of them, they are prepared and able to make the quick decisions and evacuate quickly; but others are scrambling to get ready.
 Whether you live in a flood zone or on top of a mountain, there may come a time when you need to get your family out immediately.
 Here are some tips to help you pack your family go bag!

 This post contains Amazon affiliate links which means I will make a little bit of money if you make a purchase.
+I have linked many items to make it convenient for you to click and purchase if you desire.

 What to Pack in a Family Go Bag